Thomas Joseph Byrnes

-Thomas Joseph Byrnes (11 November 1860 – 27 September 1898) was Premier of Queensland from April 1898 until his death in September of the same year, having previously served in several ministerial positions in his parliamentary career.
+Thomas Joseph Byrnes (11 November 1860 – 27 September 1898) was an Australian politician and barrister.
+He was Premier of Queensland from April 1898 until his death in September of the same year, having previously served in several ministerial positions in his parliamentary career.
 He was the first Roman Catholic Premier of Queensland and the first to die in office.

 Early life

 Byrnes was born in Spring Hill, Queensland, to Irish immigrants Patrick Byrnes and his wife Anna, née Tighe.
 Byrnes was educated at Bowen State School, then, winning a scholarship where he topped the state, he studied at Brisbane Grammar School and then studied arts and law at the University of Melbourne, graduating with honours in both.
 During his time at the University of Melbourne he became Prelector of the Dialectic Society of Trinity College (University of Melbourne), although he was a non-residential student, winning the Society's inaugural Wigram Allen Prize in 1883, only months after it had been established by Sir George Wigram Allen.
-In 1882-83 Byrnes taught at Xavier College.
+In 1882–83 Byrnes taught at Xavier College.